Arrow Vet David Ramsey Set to Return to Arrowverse — Including With a Mystery Role on Legends of Tomorrow

 On camera, Ramsey will guest-star as Arrow‘s John Diggle in a total of five episodes across The Flash (which opens Season 7 on Feb.
 23), Supergirl, Batwoman (Season 2 premieres Jan.
 17) and Superman & Lois.

-But most curiously, he will play “a mystery role” during Legends of Tomorrow‘s fifth season.
+But most curiously, he will play “a mystery role” during Legends of Tomorrow‘s sixth season.

 As Arrow‘s series finale drew to a close, Diggle was packing up to move with his family to Metropolis when a meteor crashed nearby, slamming him against a moving van.
 After shaking off the blow, Dig combed through the debris to discover a mysterious box, which, upon being opened, emitted a bright green light — seemingly nodding at the character’s long-speculated Green Lantern destiny.